 Social enterprises contribute to our society by promoting an economic, social, cultural or environmental mission for the public’s benefit.
 The next generation of social entrepreneurs is on the rise, applying business strategies to achieve philanthropic goals through a non-government organisation (NGO) business hybrid.
-Below, we identify some characteristics of a social enterprise – what exactly they do, how they grow and scale as well as their purpose.
+This article identifies what to know if you’re thinking of starting a social enterprise.

 What is a Social Enterprise?